Korean, Edit

 ○ cerberus, Fribee, dickkopf, Frzb

-○ Note: Wnt is related to deep brain structures
+○ Note: Wnt is associated with deep invagination of the brain.

 2. Genetic Identity